Justin Herbert Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Matchup vs. Baltimore

-- This week Herbert will face the NFL's 30th-ranked pass defense (315.0 yards allowed per game).
+- The Ravens have the NFL's 30th-ranked pass defense this season, allowing 315.0 yards per game through the air.

-- The Ravens' defense is 14th in the league, giving up 1.6 passing touchdowns per game.
+- The Ravens' defense is 14th in the NFL, allowing 1.6 passing touchdowns per game.

 Recent Performances

-- He also tacked on 29 yards on four carries, averaging 7.2 yards per carry while rushing for one touchdown.
+- Herbert added four carries for 29 yards, averaging 7.2 yards per carry while scoring one touchdown in the running game.

-- Herbert has 901 passing yards (300.3 ypg) to lead Los Angeles, completing 64.7% of his throws and tossing 11 touchdown passes with zero interceptions over his last three games.
+- Herbert has put up 901 passing yards (300.3 per game) and has a 64.7% completion percentage this year (77-of-119) over his last three games, while throwing 11 touchdowns and zero interceptions.

-- He's also carried the ball 11 times for 49 yards and one touchdown, averaging 16.3 yards per game.
+- He also has 49 rushing yards on 11 carries (plus one rushing touchdown), averaging 16.3 yards per game on the ground.

 Herbert's Los Angeles Teammates